As the

 involved.

-Any "certification" is only as good as the word of the person doing the
+Any "certification" is only as good as the experience and the word of the person doing the

 "certifying."
 Thus "Certificates of Authenticity" produced for Customs